 Very few people in this world can say that in some way they have not been touched by cancer.
 Its toll continues to grow across the world, and experts estimate that if current trends continue, 22.2 million new cases of cancer will be diagnosed by the year 2030; most of those will be in developing countries.
 Therefore, sooner or later, those people will unexpectedly be struggling with the dilemma of what can I do to help my friend or loved one through the cancer experience.

 When people are diagnosed with cancer, their lives instantly change and they are now entering one of the scariest times of their lives.
 Everyone who is diagnosed with cancer needs help from others sometime during this experience: practical assistance, emotional support, kind words or acts and loving gestures.

-On a monthly basis I help facilitate cancer survivor support group meetings and feel this is a subject more people need to be knowledgeable.
-While discussing the different acts of kindness that our survivors experienced, the one thing that speaks loudest is kindness can work wonders for those in need.
-Please consider some of the tips from our local survivors someone bestowed upon them while they were going through treatments.
-Keep in mind one’s needs may change from day to day.
+On a monthly basis our social worker and I facilitate cancer survivor support group meetings and feel this is a subject more people need to be knowledgeable.
+While discussing the different gestures that our survivors experienced, the one thing that speaks loudest is kindness.
+It can work wonders for those in need.
+Please consider some of the tips from our local survivors that a friend or loved one bestowed upon them while they were going through treatments.
+Please keep in mind one’s needs may change from day to day.

 - Be a good listener.
-If you want to listen, which is what your loved one with cancer wants you to do, you need to be careful and not be giving advice or judging them as a complainer and then start to blame or advise.
-Listening focuses on the speaker’s words, feelings and their meaning.
-Please give that person the gift of your entire attention.
+If you want to listen, which is what your loved one with cancer wants you to do, you need to focus on the speaker’s words, feelings and their meaning.
+Pay attention to their body language and nonverbal behavior.
+Be careful and do not give advice or judge them as a complainer and then start to blame or advise.
+Please give your friend of loved one the gift of your entire attention.